MAC Audits in Detroit

 How Can SHG Assist a Healthcare Provider Facing a MAC Audit?

 Facing a MAC audit can be stressful for healthcare providers, but there are resources available to assist them.
-Safe Harbor Group is a company that specializes in assisting healthcare providers with compliance-related issues, including MAC audits.
+Safe Harbor Group specializes in helping healthcare providers with compliance-related issues, including MAC audits.

-SHG has a team of former insurance company special investigations unit (SIU) experts who have extensive experience in conducting audits and investigations.
+SHG has a team of former insurance company special investigations unit (SIU) experts with extensive experience conducting audits and investigations.
 They can assist healthcare providers by:

-• Conducting internal audits: SHG can conduct internal audits of healthcare providers to identify potential compliance issues and help them prepare for MAC audits.
+• Conducting internal audits: SHG can audit healthcare providers to identify potential compliance issues and help them prepare for MAC audits.

 • Responding to audit requests: SHG can assist healthcare providers in responding to MAC audit requests by ensuring that they provide complete and accurate documentation to support the services billed to Medicare.

-• Reviewing audit findings: If a healthcare provider receives an adverse audit finding, SHG can review the findings and provide guidance on how to respond.
+• Reviewing audit findings: If a healthcare provider receives an adverse audit finding, SHG can review the findings and guide the response.

 • Developing corrective action plans: If a healthcare provider is found to have compliance issues, SHG can assist them in developing corrective action plans to address those issues and prevent future compliance problems.

-SHG’s team of former SIU experts has extensive experience in conducting audits and investigations, and they have a deep understanding of Medicare regulations and compliance requirements.
+SHG’s team of former SIU experts has extensive experience conducting audits and investigations, as well as a deep understanding of Medicare regulations and compliance requirements.
 They can provide valuable guidance and support to healthcare providers facing MAC audits, helping them to navigate the audit process and achieve a positive outcome.

 We Saved Our Client $550 Million Last Year.